 2) Add tea bag, brown sugar, maple syrup, and vanilla extract to your favorite mug.

-3) Add boiling water to your mug, and steep for 3-5 minutes.
+3) Add hot water to your mug, and steep for 3-5 minutes.

 4) Discard tea bag.